solo-io/workshops/gloo-edge/README.md

 ### Using `VirtualServices` you can route traffic to an `Upstream`

 `VirtualService` is another Custom Resource Definition created by Gloo Edge.
 Those configure the Envoy proxy to route traffic to upstreams.
-Because the upstreams are already created, all we need to do to is expose and route traffic to those with a virtual service.
+Because the upstreams are already created, all we need to do is expose and route traffic to those with a virtual service.

 Let's create a Virtual Service that routes all incoming traffic to the `httpbin` service.